 The playoff rule for first place is critical: no matter how complex the tie, the Candidates winner is always determined over the board, not by tiebreakers alone.

-In 2024, no playoff was needed — Gukesh won the Candidates Tournament outright by half a point, finishing ahead of Caruana.
+In 2024, no playoff was needed — Gukesh won the Candidates Tournament outright by half a point, finishing ahead of Praggnanandhaa.

 All-Time Candidates Tournament Winners

 The Candidates Tournament has been held in its current format (or a predecessor format) since 1950.
-The following table covers the modern era from 2012, when FIDE standardized the double round-robin format.
+The following table covers the modern era from 2011, when FIDE began standardizing the Candidates format culminating in the double round-robin adopted in 2013.

 | Year | Open Winner | Country | Women’s Winner | Country |